MAnitosik/archlinux-post-install-scripts/README.md

 # WARNING
 - NOT FOR NEWBIES, USE FRIENDLY LINUX DISTRIBUTIONS (LINUX MINT, FEDORA KDE ETC...)
+- DOES NOT SUPPORT DUAL-BOOT (AND WILL NOT SUPPORT DUAL-BOOT)
 - PRIMALY OPTIMISED FOR AMD-POWERED SYSTEMS (GPU AND CPU)
-- MAKE SURE YOU CONFIGURED EVERYTHING YOU NEED IN ARCHINSTALL (BLUETOOTH, AUDIO ETC...)
+- MAKE SURE YOU CONFIGURE EVERYTHING YOU NEED IN ARCHINSTALL (BLUETOOTH, AUDIO ETC...)

 # hardware requirements
 - x86-64-v3 capable CPU